-To Concide with the Release of Blade runner The Gaurdian has asked a number of writers to choose there avourite Phillip K dick novel to review Time out of Joint is the one Chosen by Michael Moorcock
+To Concide with the Release of Blade Runner 2049 The Gaurdian has asked a number of writers to choose there favourite Phillip K dick novel to review Time out of Joint is the one Chosen by Michael Moorcock

 “Time Out of Joint is not the first Philip K Dick novel to explore his now-familiar ideas, neither is it the best, but it was the first story I read of his and it made me an admirer.
 Without doubt, it’s a good introduction to Dick’s increasingly complex, intelligent metaphysical obsessions.

 Ragle Gumm, apparently an ordinary guy in an ordinary 1959, lives conventionally in a small town with ordinary people.
 The only extraordinary thing about him is his consistent ability to win a newspaper contest in which he guesses where a little green man is hiding.
 Regularly winning Where Will the Little Green Man Be Next? makes him a minor celebrity.
 He enjoys a pleasant, comfortable life with his winnings.
 The middle-American town has all the nostalgic safety Donald Trump supporters yearn for, but attentive readers might notice certain discordant elements.
 The Tucker car, for instance, has become a standard production model and no one has heard of Marilyn Monroe.
 Soon Gumm himself sees a food truck disappear before his eyes, to be replaced with a slip of paper reading “SOFT DRINK STAND”.